celo-org/rosetta/README.md

 ## What is Celo-Rosetta?

-Celo Rosetta is an rpc server that exposes an API to:
+Celo Rosetta is an RPC server that exposes an API to:
  * Query Blockchain
  * Obtain Balance Changing Operations
  * Construct Airgapped transactions